 Negatives of R2W Laws

 Conversely, not all the work rights are positive.
 Those who oppose these specific laws point out that sometimes non-union employees benefit from their union counterparts.
 Additionally, Democrats have a lot of support from Union members.
-This means that most states that are fall under this category endorse Republican parties.
+This means that most states that fall under this category endorse Republican parties.

 Both forced unions and the R2W states have their positives and negatives.
 If you have questions about what your rights are in your states, consult with a lawyer.
 While you may live in one of these states, you still have rights regarding employment.